Energy and Environmental Services

-In support of these goals, we provide the following services: energy efficiency retrofits, health and safety repairs, utility and energy assistance, lead-based paint abatement, client education & advocacy, and other services to people in need.
-We serve Humboldt and Modoc counties.
+The Energy and Environmental Services Division is committed to assisting low to moderate income households reduce their energy burden, improve the health and safety conditions of occupied housing and to foster client self-sufficiency.
+In support of these goals, we provide the following services in Humboldt County: energy efficiency retrofits, health and safety repairs, utility and energy assistance, lead-based paint abatement, client education & advocacy, and other services to people in need.

 RCAA crews employ the latest technology to identify the most energy saving methods for reducing energy waste, air pollution and related energy costs for the client.
 Crews also test appropriate appliances for health and safety issues.

 Some of the measures we may offer include:

 Installation of a Carbon Monoxide Detector

 Minor home repairs such as: repairing or replacing broken doors, windows, and other health and safety related issues

 Lighting Retrofits including: Replacement of standard light bulbs with energy-saving compact fluorescent light (CFL) and LED bulbs, or hard wired fluorescent fixtures